NYUCCL/psiTurk/doc/config/hit_configuration.rst

 `lifetime` [integer]
 ------------------
-The `lifetime` how long a worker can "hold on" to your HIT for.
-Sometimes workers will "accept" a HIT which is worth a lot of money but come back and do the work later in the day.
+The `lifetime` is how long your HIT remains visible to workers (in hours).
+After the lifetime of the HIT elapses, the HIT no longer appears in HIT searches, even if not all of the assignments for the HIT have been accepted.

-The lifetime sets a limit on the length of time a worker can hold onto an assignment.
+This is in contrast to the HIT `duration`, which specifies how long workers have to complete your task, and which you provide at HIT creation time.
+See the documentation on `hit create <../command_line/hit.html#hit-create>`__ for more details.

 `us_only` [true | false]
 ----------------------